Shipping / Hand Carrying Puppies

 Some clients have chosen to spend the night at a nearby hotel.
 A few have rented a car, but we will pick you up at the airport, transport you to our kennel and drop you off at your hotel.
 We have often shared an evening dinner with our clients at a local restaurant and then pick them up the next morning and transport them back to the airport for their return flight back home, with their puppy in tow!

 If your turn-around flight time does not permit a visit to our kennel, then we will meet you at the airport with your puppy, provide you with an abbreviated briefing, take a few photos and see you off on your way for your return flight back home.

 - Your third option is for D&M Farm personnel to deliver your puppy to the nearest major airport closest to your home location and you will need to meet us at the airport.
 When delivering a puppy, we normally charge $400 for roundtrip airfare from Dayton International Airport to most major airports within CONUS.
 In addition, we prefer using American Airlines and their fee for hand carrying a puppy onboard is $125.
 We provide the travel carrier for $50, a chest harness for $25 and a matching colored leash for $20.
-Our transporter’s fee is $300.
+Our transporter’s fee is $300-$400 depending on location.
 This is the most expensive option for receiving your puppy, but still less than the cost of purchasing a Chow puppy in most Pet Stores.

 We strictly recommend using American Airlines if possible.
 They have the least restrictions and the puppies can fly when 8 weeks old.
 No paperwork is required.

 From the west coast, Alaskan Airlines offers direct non-stop flights from many locations to Columbus or Cincinnati.
 We charge a $200 transportation fee to deliver a puppy to either Columbus or Cincinnati.